-Richard Schroebel (1954 - 2020) - Obituary
+RiChard Schroebel (1954 - 2020) - Obituary

 Richard is survived by Vicky, his devoted wife of over 35 years, his beloved son John, and his sister Mary Lee, her husband Bert and their sons David and Daniel (and Daniel's wife Jill, and their sons Jack, Ben and Sam).
 Rich was preceded in death by his parents Dan and Jackie and his younger sister Sarah.

 In lieu of flowers please consider a donation to the University of California Marching Band (Berkeley), the College Park Instrumental Music Boosters (Pleasant Hill), or the Haggin Museum (Stockton).
-A Celebration will be held at a later date.
-View the online memorial for Richard Daniel Schroebel
+A Celebration will be held at a later date. www.cvobituaries.com